-Calvary Chapel Bible College holds applicant status with the Association for Biblical Higher Education Commission on Accreditation, located at 5850 T. G. Lee Blvd., Ste.
+Calvary Chapel Bible College holds candidate status with the Association for Biblical Higher Education Commission on Accreditation, located at 5850 T. G. Lee Blvd., Ste.
 130, Orlando, Florida, 32822, (407) 207-0808.
-Applicant status is a pre-membership status granted to those institutions that meet the ABHE Conditions of Eligibility and that possess such qualities as may provide a basis for achieving candidate status within five years.
+Candidate Status is a preaccredited status granted to those institutions that show promise of achieving accreditation within a maximum of five years.
+Candidate institutions are required to submit annual progress reports demonstrating progress toward accreditation.
+During Year 3, self-study materials are submitted to the COA for review prior to an evaluation team visit to assess the institution’s readiness for initial accreditation

 firstname.lastname@example.org, or mail ABHE Commission on Accreditation, 5850 T.G.
 Lee Blvd., Suite 130, Orlando, FL 32822.
 Persons interested in reviewing the standards for accreditation will find them on the ABHE website at abhe.org.
 They appear under Accreditation/Accreditation Documents/COA Manual.
 The institution is subject to the Institutional Accreditation Standards.